She moved her family to build her ‘Shangri-La’. Then she was shot dead

 ‘A quest for knowledge’

-Francesca Williams excelled at anything she turned her hand to, Ms Benedict-Basilla told The Independent.
+Francesca Williams excelled at anything she turned her hand to, Ms Benedict-Bacilla told The Independent.

-“She was an extraordinarily gifted person, just mega-smart,” Ms Benedict-Basilla said.
+“She was an extraordinarily gifted person, just mega-smart,” Ms Benedict-Bacilla said.

 Coming from four generations of journalists and editors, Francesca Williams wanted to be a writer from an early age, her mother said.